 Sling’s Orange + Blue plan is just what it sounds like (Orange and Blue together).

 Maybe all the exclusive channels in Sling Orange and Sling Blue are there to convince you to get Sling TV’s Orange + Blue plan.
-It’s not a bad deal—$40/mo. for 45 channels—but it all comes down to what’s right for you.
+It’s not a bad deal—$40 a month for 48 channels—but it all comes down to what’s right for you.
 Some of us just want a way to watch ESPN wherever we go (Sling Orange), and some of us want something to replace cable altogether (Orange + Blue).

 Summary—Sling Orange vs. Sling Blue